rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

  $streamlit run app.py
 ```

-This launch the web app, where the user can interact and test with different images
+This launch the web app on the local machine, where the user can interact and test with different images

 ## Project Overview